hello-robot/stretch_web_teleop/src/pages/operator/README.md

 }
 ```

+The layout is an object containing a set of nested `ComponentDefinitions`, where each `ComponentDefinition` represents the details for a `CustomizableComponent` to render.

+The predefined default layouts can be found in `./tsx/default_layouts/`.

+All of the definitions for the different component definitions can be found in `./tsx/utils/component_definitions.tsx`

 ## Render Logic Flow

+This diagram shows the flow of logic between classes and components while the Operator Page renders.

 ![Operator render logic flow](../../../documentation/assets/render_logic_flow.png)

 **`StorageHandler`**
 : When the `Operator` first renders, it gets the `layout` from the `StorageHandler` (to preserve state between page reloads).
-Whenever the user changes the `layout`, `Operator` will save the updated state with the `StorageHandler`.
+Whenever the user changes the `layout`, `Operator` will save the updated state with `StorageHandler`.

 **`Operator`**
-: `Operator` creates a `sharedState` object with relevant information for all components in the layout, then passes the `layout` and `sharedState` to the `LayoutArea` which corresponds to "Layout" in the Component Hiearchy.
+: creates a `sharedState` object with relevant information for all components in the layout, then passes the `layout` and `sharedState` to the `LayoutArea`.

 **`LayoutArea`**
-:
+:  corresponds to "Layout" in the Component Hiearchy.
+This renders the individual components in the layout, with `DropZone`'s in between so that components can be moved in customize mode.

+**`CustomizableComponent`**
+: a single component in the layout, the customizable component renders a different subcomponent based on the `type` in the `ComponentDefinition`.

+**`FunctionProvider`**
+: takes the action mode and speed control from `ActionMode` and `SpeedControl` respectively.
+Returns a set of functions for how different controls should behave, for example `onClick` and `onRelease` for a button on a `ButtonPad`.

+**`ButtonPad` and other controls**
+: when `ButtonPad` or another control renders, it gets the set of functions from the `FunctionProvider`.